elmbridge/curriculum/Introduction.md

 We're going to be working with:

-- The latest version of the elm language platform.
+- The latest version of the Elm language platform.
 - The terminal.
 - The text editor of your choice.
 - The browser of your choice.